Asbestosis

 What Are the Symptoms of Asbestosis?

-The signs and symptoms of asbestosis often do not appear until 10-50 years after initial asbestos exposure.
+Asbestosis symptoms often do not appear until a long period of time has passed after exposure (typically 10-50 years).
 Symptoms can range from mild to severe and sometimes are mistaken for less serious conditions at first.

 • A dry, persistent cough